SaabK/Software_for_Shops/README.md

 - SCANNER also works, scanning valid barcode for the product adds the product to the list
 - Remove products
 - Clear everything

+## Live Website

+The live version of the app can be found [here](https://loquacious-heliotrope-cdd3c8.netlify.app/)